Forecast issued at 4:15 pm EST on Tuesday 17 January 2017.

 Hot and mostly sunny.
 Light winds becoming northeasterly 15 to 20 km/h in the late afternoon then becoming light in the evening.
 Overnight temperatures falling to between 19 and 23 with daytime temperatures reaching 33 to 38.

 Fire Danger - High

-Partly cloudy.
-Patches of light morning frost in the southwest.
-The chance of light showers in the late morning and afternoon.
-Light winds becoming north to northeasterly 15 to 20 km/h in the middle of the day then becoming light in the late evening.
-Overnight temperatures falling to between 4 and 11 with daytime temperatures reaching the low to high 20s.
+Hot and sunny.
+Light winds becoming north to northeasterly 15 to 20 km/h in the late afternoon then becoming light in the late evening.
+Overnight temperatures falling to the low 20s with daytime temperatures reaching 34 to 41.